arecai/DAT_course_final_assessment/README.md

 However, we observe that condition 3, 4 and 5 signifncatly and positively contribute to the price of houses

-**Action**: As only 25 housess corresspond to condition 1, we can't remove these data
+**Action**: As only 27 housess corresspond to condition below 3, we can't remove these data

 ### Effects of grade on price